Wath upon Dearne: Today

 Wath upon Dearne centres on Montgomery Square, with the town's main shops, the library and the bus station.
 To its west is the substantial Norman All Saints Church, on a small leafy green, with Wath Hall, the Montgomery Hall and a campus of the Dearne Valley College.
-The several town-centre pubs include a branch of Wetherspoons and Wath Tap, Rotherham's first micro-pub specialising in locally brewed real ale.
-From 1892 to 1974 Wath Hall served as the local seat of government for Wath upon Dearne.

 Today Wath is still emerging from the coal-industry collapse, although jobs and some low-level affluence have returned.
 After a hiatus between the clearing of former colliery land and recent redevelopment, when the area felt rather rural, the construction of large distribution centres to the north of the town is restoring an industrial feel, but without the pollution issues of coal.
 Several distribution warehouses for the clothing chain Next have opened.
 Much new housing is being built on reclaimed land.

 Wath Festival, held round the early May bank holiday, is a folk and acoustic music and arts festival founded by members of the Wath Morris Dancing Team in 1972.
 It has grown to host known names on the folk, acoustic and world music scene.
 While festival events occur across the town, most larger concerts are held at the Montgomery Hall Theatre and Community Venue.
 Those appearing have included Dougie MacLean, Fairport Convention, Martin Simpson, John Tams, Frances Black, John McCusker, Stacey Earle and Eddi Reader.

 The festival marked its 40th anniversary in 2012.
 Wath won Village Festival Of The Year in the 2013 FATEA Awards.
 The festival has been a supporter of young artists such as Lucy Ward, and Greg Russell & Ciaran Algar.
-It has also hosted the Wath Festival Young Performers' Award, founded by the Sheffield-based musician Charlie Barker in 2011, who handed it over to a festival committee in 2014.
-Winners have included Luke Hirst & Sarah Smout, Sunjay, Rose Redd and Hannah Cumming.
+It has also hosted the Wath Festival Young Performers' Award, founded in 2011.

 The event includes dancing by local morris and sword-dancing groups, street performances, workshops, children's events and a Saturday morning parade from Montgomery Hall through Montgomery Square and back to St James's Church, for a traditional throwing of bread buns from the parish church tower.
 Local schools, organisations and local Labour MP John Healey have joined in festival activities.

 The RSPB's Old Moor nature reserve lies a mile to the north-west of the town.
 It occupies a "flash", where mining-induced subsidence of land close to a river has created wetlands.